-The Ohio Program (TOP) is an international exchange program of CFAES and OSU, managing by International Programs in Agriculture (IPA).
-TOP specializes in internships in Horticulture, Agriculture and Turf Grass.
+The Ohio Program is an international exchange program under College of Food, Agricultural, and Environmental Sciences, specializes in internships in Horticulture, Agriculture and Turf Grass.
 It was founded by Michael Chrisman in 1979, with guidance from Dr. Mervin G. Smith, former chairman of Department of Agricultural Econimics and Rural Sociology and Director of IPA.

 Bring The Green World Together

-After years of development, TOP has set up long-term cooperation with hundreds of companies in the agricultural and horticultural industry within the US.
-These host companies support TOP and provide the best possible placements for interns.
+After years of development, Ohio Program has set up long-term cooperation with hundreds of companies in the agricultural and horticultural industry within the U.S. These host companies support the Program and provide the best possible placements for interns.

-TOP provides 425 internships per year and always strives to provide a genuine international experience to our participants.
+Ohio Program provides over 430 internships per year and always strives to provide a genuine international experience to our participants.